 Use, roughly, equal parts syrup and club soda over ice.
 We made approximately 6 drinks with this amount of syrup, but a lot depends on how sweet you like your drink.
 Count on ⅓ cup syrup per drink.

 1¼ cup water, divided use

 2 cups frozen mixed berries (typically strawberries, raspberries, blackberries, and blueberries)

 Mixer: Club soda, tap water, Sprite or 7-up

 1. Place 1 cup water and the sugar in a small saucepan and bring to a simmer while stirring to dissolve the sugar particles.
 When it reaches a simmer, allow it to continue simmering for 3 minutes.
 Remove from the heat and allow to cool.

 2. Place the frozen berries and the water in another small saucepan.
 Bring to a simmer.
 Allow the berries to thaw and simmer in the pan until they are a deep red and simmering all over, which takes approximately 7 minutes.
 Remove the berries from the heat and allow them to cool slightly.
 Use an immersion blender to puree the berries in the pan.
 Pour the berry puree into a sieve which has been placed over a measuring glass.
 Use a spoon to work the puree through the sieve, so that only pulp and seeds are left behind.
 This should create approximately 1 cup of berry juice.

 3. Pour the simple syrup into the measuring glass with the berry juice and stir to combine.
 This will make approximately 2 cups of berry syrup.
 Cool completely.

 4. To make a Spring Berry Fizzy, combine equal portions of the berry syrup and club soda over ice.
 Stir to combine and drink immediately.

-Finally, Don’t forget to visit the PIE Etsy shop!
-And if you need some other drink ideas, consider these:
+Finally, if you need some other drink ideas, consider these: